Safe Streets San Mateo

 Safe Streets San Mateo is a reminder to all of us to be aware of each other on the roads, sidewalks, intersections and bike lanes that make up our City’s streets.

-Our data show that pedestrian safety is our top priority in 2021, which means that much of the Safe Street San Mateo social media messaging you’ll see will be focused on reminding both pedestrians and drivers to share our roads and look out for one another.
+Our data show that pedestrian safety is our top priority in 2021, which means that much of the Safe Street San Mateo social media messaging you’ll see will be focused on reminding both pedestrians and drivers (and cyclists, too) to share our roads and look out for one another.

 How can you help?
 You can make Safe Street San Mateo decisions whenever you’re on our roads, sidewalks, bike paths, and at our intersections.